Shivam-Shere/Stock-Algo-Analysis-Machine-Learning/README.md

-# 📈 Stock Algo Analysis (Machine Learning Project)
+# Stock Algo Analysis (Machine Learning Project)

-Welcome to Stock Algo Analysis! 📊📉
+Welcome to Stock Algo Analysis!

-This project provides a complete stock price analysis pipeline using 20+ years of TCS stock market data.
+This project provides a complete stock price analysis pipeline using 20+ years of TCS Stock market data.
 It includes ETL, machine learning modeling (LSTM, SVM, Random Forest), performance evaluation, and an interactive Streamlit web application for visualizing trends and comparing model results.

-## 🛠️ Technologies Used
+##  Technologies Used

 - Python